 There are many ways to reduce your operational cost and increase employee engagement.

 The ambitious goal of our “Small Business Hackers” blog is to cover (almost) every way possible.
 But, for this blog post we want to do what certain members of our team cannot stop doing, talk about ourselves.
-And our favourite topic is how can businesses that manage deskless teams use Connecteam’s employee app to improve their productivity.
+And our favorite topic is how can businesses that manage deskless teams use Connecteam’s employee app to improve their productivity.

 It’s actually very simple.
 Ever heard of the intranet?
 An intranet is what large businesses use to communicate internally.
 Well, Connecteam is like an intranet mobile app on steroids.
-You can collaborate with deskless employees, run your operations, and develop professional skills all on a completely branded and secure employee app that’s free and simple to use – so it’s also great for small businesses.
+You can collaborate with deskless employees, run your operations, and develop professional skills all on a completely branded and secure employee app that’s simple to use – so it’s also great for small businesses.

 But you’re here because you want to dig deeper.
 Ask, and you shall receive.